-What artifact suggests that native Americans may have documented the appearance of a July 4th supernova--in the 11th Century!
+What artifact suggests that Native Americans may have also documented the Crab Nebula supernova?

-Every year, the United States celebrates its collective birthday -- July 4th -- in the usual fashion: Detonating enough fireworks to shoot down a small national air force.
-But once this annual episode of pyromaniacal patriotism is behind us, we Yankees can take a more objective look at the other famous set of sky-lighting fireworks that have occurred on this date: The Crab Nebula.
+Every year, the United States celebrates its collective birthday—July 4th—in the usual fashion: Detonating enough fireworks to shoot down a small national air force.
+But once this annual episode of pyromaniacal patriotism is behind us, we Yankees—and all five of my international readers—can take a more objective look at the other famous set of sky-lighting fireworks that have occurred on this date: The Crab Nebula.

 On July 4, 1054, Chinese astronomers observed the appearance of a "guest star" in the constellation of Taurus.
 Arab observatories noted a similar phenomenon, though there are no records of European scholars noticing the celestial event.
 That's more than a little surprising, since the "guest star" was bright enough to appear in broad daylight for three and a half weeks and provided enough light to read by at night.